OnePlus3-GCam-Modules/op3slowmofix/README.md

 ### V 2.0.1

-Block the installation on Android Pie
+Block the installation on Android 10

 ### V 2.0